Radiant Bridal Makeup Is My Signature — Here’s What That Actually Means

 Glowy.
 Romantic.
 Classic.

-With complexion complimenting colours, glowing skin, and a modern bridal eye with a soft shimmer and defined by smoked eyeliner, she looked ethereal in golden hour light.
+With complexion-complementing tones, luminous skin, and a modern bridal eye finished with soft shimmer and smoked eyeliner, she looked effortless in the golden hour light.

 Jordan

-This look is giving bronzed goddess vibes—radiant with delicate sculpting and soft matte smokey eye that was glam without being overdone.
+This look leaned into warm tones with delicate sculpting and a soft matte smokey eye.
+Glam, but not overdone.

 Brooke

-This is one of many reasons soft glam is so great for bridal…each look is customised to the person sitting in my chair.
-Because soft glam should feel like you and work for your features, not a trend.
+Radiant glam is great for bridal because each look is customised to the person sitting in my chair.
+On your wedding day, your look should feel like you and work for your features, not a trend.

-What I love most about soft glam is how quietly confident it feels.
+What I love most about a soft romantic glam is how quietly confident it feels.
 It doesn’t shout.
 It enhances without overpowering.
-It lets you feel like yourself — just dialed up a bit.
+It lets you feel like yourself, just enhanced for the most photographed day of your life.

-Whether we’re prepping for your wedding day or sitting down together for a makeup lesson, my goal is always the same: to help you feel supported, celebrated, and genuinely beautiful in your own skin.
+Whether we’re getting ready for your wedding day or sitting down together for a makeup lesson, my goal is always the same: to help you feel supported, comfortable, and genuinely beautiful in your own skin.

 Talk soon,